alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 > [!Important]
 > Using this feature flag is meant for easing the transition from v0 to v1 initially.
+>
-> You should still remove the compatibility feature flag and deploy using the fixed tagging behavior rather sooner than later, as the **compatibility feature flag will be removed in future v2 major version** and the fixed tagging behavior will become default.
+> You should still remove the compatibility feature flag and deploy using the fixed tagging behavior rather sooner than later, as the **compatibility feature flag WILL BE REMOVED IN FUTURE V2 MAJOR version** and the fixed tagging behavior will become default.

 <br/>